Ladder logic: Logical AND

 This circuit shows two key switches that security guards might use to activate an electric motor on a bank vault door.
 When the normally open contacts of both switches close, electricity is able to flow to the motor which opens the door.

 Logical AND with NOT

-The above realizes the function: Door motor = Close door AND NOT(Obstruction).
+The above realizes the function: Door motor = Close door AND NOT Obstruction.

 This circuit shows a push button that closes a door and an obstruction detector that senses if something is in the way of the closing door.
-When the normally open push button contact closes and the normally closed obstruction detector is closed (no obstruction detected), electricity is able to flow to the motor which closes the door.
+When the normally open push button contact closes and the normally closed (NC) obstruction detector is closed (no obstruction detected), electricity is able to flow to the motor which closes the door.